kkomarocker/code-assessment-web-master/README.md

 ## TODO / Final thoughts

 - Using bootstrap is nice if there is short time to build.
 I think the downside is it is hard to reproduce styling when the app has to satisfy with multiple devices. (i.e. mobile and tablet)
-  -Create test module for CartItem component.
+- Create test module for CartItem component.

 # Thank you!